-Have you felt pain, or heard clicking or popping noises when moving your jaw?
+Have you felt pain, or heard a clicking or popping noises when moving your jaw?
 Has your jaw locked up suddenly after you have yawned?
 If so, you may be one of the estimated 10 million or more Americans affected by a condition known as TMJ disorder.

 TMJ stands for temporomandibular joint, a crucially important part of your facial anatomy.
 You have two TMJs and they are located on either side of your face just below your ear.
-Each joint is responsible for allowing us to move our mouths so that we can eat, speak etc. It does this by facilitating two different movements.
+Each joint is responsible for allowing us to move our mouths so that we can eat, speak, etc. It does this by facilitating two different movements.

-One is the hinge-like action of opening and closing our mouth, while the other is a sliding action that allows us to propel our lower jaw forwards and backwards.
+One is the hinge-like action of opening and closing our mouth, while the other is a sliding action that allows us to propel our lower jaw forwards and backward.
 However, if you suffer from limited movement in this joint, we will probably diagnose you with TMJ disorder.

 In many cases, it is not possible to determine exactly what has caused a patient to develop TMJ disorder.
 However, certain factors are considered to make the condition more likely, including: